CDPHE-bioinformatics/CDPHE-Viral-Amplicon-WDL/README.md

 ## Process

-### Wastewater Viral sequence assembly and variant calling
+### Viral sequence assembly and variant calling
-Processing of wastewater viral sequencing data involves three coordinated workflows (Figure 1).
+Processing of viral sequencing data involves two coordinated workflows (Figure 1).
+When analyzing wastewater samples, processing of viral sequencing data involves two coordinated workflows (Figure 1).
 The first, ``viral_amp_illumina_pe_assembly``, takes raw paired-end Illumina reads and performs quality control, contamination filtering, primer trimming, reference-guided assembly, variant calling, and consensus genome generation.
-Intermediate files and consensus sequences are then transferred to a designated Google Cloud bucket(GCP) for storage and downstream access.
+Intermediate files and consensus sequences are then transferred to a designated Google Cloud bucket(GCP) for storage and downstream access (optional).

-Next, the ``viral_amp_illumina_pe_summary`` workflow aggregates the outputs from multiple samples, concatenates consensus sequences, and generates a comprehensive sequencing results report (including coverage statistics and clade assignments), while also organizing the outputs into a versioned results directory.
+Next, the ``viral_amp_illumina_pe_summary`` workflow aggregates the outputs from multiple samples, concatenates consensus sequences, and generates a comprehensive sequencing results report (including coverage metrics), while also organizing the outputs into a versioned results directory.

-Finally, the ``viral_amp_wwt_variant_calling workflow`` applies Freyja to estimate relative lineage abundances in wastewater samples, accounting for the mixed nature of viral populations present.
+Finally, if wastewater samples are being analyzed, the ``viral_amp_wwt_variant_calling workflow`` applies Freyja to estimate relative lineage abundances in wastewater samples, accounting for the mixed nature of viral populations present.

 ## Setup